superfluid-org/fluid/docs/USER_GUIDE.md

 - Have enough SUP tokens in your locker

-**Note**: After providing liquidity, there's a 7-day cooldown before you can withdraw your liquidity
+**Note**: After providing liquidity, there's a 7-day cooldown before you can withdraw your liquidity **Note**: The 7-days cooldown is position specific (i.e. different positions may have different cooldown end dates)

 #### How to Collect Fees